Advertiser Disclosure

 U.S. Domestic and International Flights

 2. Next, reach out to the airline’s social media team to explain your situation.
 Airlines have social media teams ready to respond and react when the airline is mentioned.
 Some airlines are more responsive than others, so don’t lose hope if the airline isn’t quick to respond.
-Passengers have noted that Twitter seems to be the social media platform most utilized by airlines.
+People have noted that Twitter seems to be the social media platform most utilized by airlines.

 3. Last, contact the claims department of the airline from which you purchased your ticket.
 Explain your situation and ask the department what the process is to submit a claim for reimbursement.